zenkavi/NovelVsRepeated/fmri/preprocessing/03_fmriprep/fmriprep_notes.md

 aws ec2 describe-key-pairs
 ```

-- Create cluster config using `make_fmriprep_cluster_config.sh`
+## Create cluster config using `make_fmriprep_cluster_config.sh`

 ```
 cd $STUDY_DIR/fmri/preprocessing/03_fmriprep/cluster_scripts
 sh make_fmriprep_cluster_config.sh
 ```

-- Create cluster using the config
+## Create cluster using the config

 ```
 pcluster create-cluster --cluster-name fmriprep-cluster --cluster-configuration tmp.yaml pcluster list-clusters
 ```

-- Copy the bids data from s3 to cluster
+## Copy the bids data from s3 to cluster

 ```
-pcluster ssh --cluster-name fmriprep-cluster -i $KEYS_PATH/fmriprep-cluster.pem cd /shared aws s3 sync s3://novel-vs-repeated/fmri ./fmri
+pcluster ssh --cluster-name fmriprep-cluster -i $KEYS_PATH/fmriprep-cluster.pem cd /shared aws s3 sync s3://novel-vs-repeated/fmri ./fmri --exclude '*derivatives/*'
 ```

-- Copy freesurfer license (make sure it exists in the S3 bucket) and make temporary directory for fmriprep
+## Copy freesurfer license (make sure it exists in the S3 bucket) and make temporary directory for fmriprep

 ```
 mkdir /shared/tmp
 aws s3 cp s3://novel-vs-repeated/fmri/license.txt /shared
 ```

-- Test fmriprep on single subject on head node.
+## Test fmriprep on single subject on head node

 Note: This will likely crash because the head node instance is does not have enough memory.
 The goal is to check that the command runs.
 Any errors will be checked in a later step when reviewing the fmriprep reports.

 ```
 export DATA_PATH=/shared/fmri/bids